-The Group reported a marginal improvement in profit after tax attributable to owners of the Company, from RM50.90 million in the previous financial year to RM51.91 million in the current financial year.
-Segmental wise, Malaysia plant's profit after tax reduced from RM30.63 million in the previous financial year to RM26.79 million in the current financial year while Vietnam plant's profit after tax increased from RM21.91 million to RM26.07 million during the same period.
-Other net losses reduced from 1.64 million in the previous financial year to RM0.93 million in the current financial year under review.
+The Group reported a lower profit after tax attributable to owners of the Company of RM32 million in the current financial year compared to RM52 million in the previous financial year.
+Segmental wise, Malaysia plant's profit after tax reduced from RM27 million in the previous financial year to RM3 million in the current financial year while Vietnam plant's profit after tax increased from RM26 million to RM29 million during the same period.